 There are a number of ways to recruit volunteers, and PA/PTAs typically employ several.
 Keep in mind that parents are more likely to get involved if its clear that their help is needed and valued, regardless how much time they are able to give.

-Many PA/PTAs hold a “Volunteer Fair,” usually towards the beginning of the school year.
-Parents are invited to the fair to learn about the PA/PTA’s work at the school and opportunities to get involved.
-Often, PA/PTAs set up different stations where PA/PTA members who have been active in various PA/PTA efforts describe and answer questions about their work.
-Parents are encouraged to sign up to help with PTA activities or events that interest them.
+Prior to Covid, some PA/PTAs held a “Volunteer Fair” at the beginning of the school year, where parents were invited to learn about the PA/PTA’s work at the school and opportunities to get involved.
+Often, parents could visit different stations where PA/PTA members who had been active in various PA/PTA efforts described and answered questions about their work.
+With some creativity, these events can also be held virtually.
+As with the in-person fairs, it is a good idea to ask parents to to sign up to help with PTA activities or events that interest them during the event itself.

 Appeals for Specific Activities/Events